 As for the ‘toon itself: That “dog” is a metaphor for yet another thing that people seem to become addicted to: Money.
 Facebook is bigger than Zuckerberg, and (as all corporations) it’s amoral at best, with an endless appetite for “profit”… and Zuck’s quite obviously addicted to the profit that results.

-SukieCrandall Premium Member 7 months ago
+SukieCrandall Premium Member over 2 years ago

 In the Metaverse MZ is Rat Thing.
 Next name change, please.
 (Apologies to NS)